-Some people with whom I’ve talked about this argued that learning to code is useless today – calculations and data processing can be comfortably done in Excel.
+Some people with whom I’ve talked regarding this argued that learning to code is useless today – calculations and data processing can be comfortably done in Excel.
 Excel or Openoffice is great for quick data analysis, but your options with Excel are very limited.
 I always give one of my own tools as an example.
 The tool searches for trading opportunities in futures markets, depending on seasonality and relative contango.
-It works in such a way that I just execute the main Bash script, which calls a subscript that connects to a remote server and automatically downloads current market data for all futures.
+It works in such a way that I just execute the main Bash script, which calls a subscript that connects to a remote server and automatically downloads the current market data for all futures.
 Another script then sorts the data and corrects any errors.
-The main script then calls a C program that performs a simulation of outcomes of all the historic trades depending on seasonality and contango for all futures few decades back.
-The program also contains my own numerical method, which creates a simple probabilistic model for each future contract and verify its compliance with reality.
-Comparing all these models together, my program then recommends specific futures contracts, where there is a high probability of significant move up or down till the expiration.
-These results are used to automatically generate tens to hundreds of charts using gnuplot plotting pipeline.
+The main script then calls a C program that performs a simulation of outcomes of all the historic trades depending on seasonality and contango for all futures going back a few decades.
+The program also contains my own numerical method, which creates a simple probabilistic model for each future contract and verifies its compliance with reality.
+Comparing all these models together, my program then recommends specific futures contracts, where there is a high probability of a significant move up or down till expiration.
+These results are used to automatically generate tens to hundreds of charts using the gnuplot plotting pipeline.
 The main script eventually creates a source file for typesetting and typographical system LaTeX, which groups the charts by commodity and generates a few tens of PDF files that I can finally view.